Narrative Intelligence

 Narrative is not content.
 It is context.

-It is not about persuasion or messaging.
-It is about discernment—understanding the emotional, cultural, and ethical structures beneath stories, and how they influence belief, behavior, and belonging.
+It is not storytelling as persuasion.
+It is discernment—the capacity to understand the emotional, cultural, and ethical structures beneath a story, and how those structures influence belief, behavior, trust, and belonging.

-This framework informs my work across film, advisory practice, and public engagement.
+This framework informs my work across film, advisory practice, keynote speaking, workshops, and public engagement.

 Orientation

 Narrative intelligence did not begin for me as a theory.
-It began as a way of surviving between worlds.
+It began as a way of living between worlds.

-Through documentary work across conflict zones, classrooms, institutions, and intimate human spaces, I began to see patterns.
+Through documentary work across conflict zones, classrooms, institutions, and intimate human spaces, I began to see recurring patterns.
 Narratives have structure.
 They carry emotional momentum.
-They shape how people interpret themselves, each other, and the world.
+They shape how people interpret themselves, one another, and the world.
 When mishandled, they flatten complexity and deepen division.
-When handled with care, they create space for dignity, curiosity, and connection.
+When held with care, they create space for dignity, curiosity, and connection.

-Narrative intelligence is the capacity to recognize those underlying structures and ask different questions than traditional storytelling or communications strategy.
+Narrative intelligence asks different questions than traditional storytelling or communications strategy.

 Not simply: What is the story?